 It’s strange to me that the location seems to have a split personality.
 One that fully acknowledges the events and another that wants to disregard them.
 It took until 1993 to acknowledge the location as being historically important… It was almost as if at that point the people who had anything to do with the events, good or bad, had stopped caring and another generation decided for themselves that it was something important to remember.

-As we left the building, turned the corner, crossed the railroad tracks and returned to the parking lot, a different set of feelings set in.
+As we left the building, and Dealey Plaza behind, turned the corner, crossed the railroad tracks and returned to the parking lot a different set of feelings set in.
 I’m sure it was different for my parents who could remember the sixties, but for me, stepping outside that few small city blocks was like breaking through a wall in time.

 Now back in what seemed like 2010, the air was different, lighter maybe.
 But I couldn’t help leaving a little more patriotic than when I arrived.
 Before my brief walk to the Grassy Knoll my favorite quote from JFK was “I’m a jelly doughnut.“ (As it turns out, the whole “Ich bin ein Berliner” thing was an urban legend anyway.)
 Now, after seeing the place where his life was taken and the sacrifice a President makes, I begin to understand the honesty and wisdom in the quote: